 They go on to say “Weeds will be emerging.
 Floodwaters will also carry and deposit weed seeds.
 Eroded soil washed into your (yards) will carry weed seeds – and those weed seeds don’t mind being submerged.
 Constant soil moisture during the storm and after will result in rapid weed seed germination and establishment.
 So be prepared to control emerged weeds with postemergence herbicides.”

 But you might be thinking, “I’ve never had trouble with weeds!
 Why am I seeing them now?”
 Neal and Gannon go on to explain, “If you had a relatively weed-free site before the flood, the increased weed seed load that comes with flood waters and silt will require a more aggressive weed management program next year.”
-So, Hurricane Florence, Hurricane Dorian and the rain events we’ve had in recent times are to blame for the abundance of weeds you may be seeing.
+So, the hurricanes and rain events we’ve had in recent times are to blame for the abundance of weeds you may be seeing.

 We would like to ease your mind and let you know that we are constantly talking to the experts who can advise us on how to control our local situation.
 We have made adjustments to our protocol according to their recommendations.
 In the meantime, we thank you for your patience in the matter.
 Please feel free to call or email us with any questions or concerns.